Speech and Language Therapy

 For special needs in speech, language articulation challenges, difficulty eating and drinking, and social skills development.

-When your child is diagnosed with a special need in speech or socialization, it’s easy to feel lost trying to understand what it all means.
+When your child or loved one is diagnosed with a special need in speech or socialization, it’s easy to feel lost trying to understand what it all means.
 Our Speech Language Pathologists and Assistants are trained in a wide range of specialized areas to treat disabilities and challenges ranging from apraxia and fluency disorders to special cognition needs and conversation skills.
-We create custom care plans that address each child’s unique needs in a setting that works best for them.
+We create custom care plans that address each individual’s unique needs in a setting that works best for them.

 Questions about a diagnosis?